tnichols217/notes/College/Additional Questions.md

 1. Tell us more about why this field of study at MIT appeals to you.
 (100 words)

 > [!para]
 > Ever since I was a kid I have been drawn to computers and math.
-Everyday when I came home from preschool, three year old me would marvel at
+Everyday when I came home from preschool, three year old me would marvel at how our

 	 🌮🟩